hmrc/sbt-bobby/README.md

 * Compact => The standard table, minus the * Nested =>
 * Nested => Shows the local dependencies with their transitives underneath them and indented

-To change the view type you can either:
+To change the view type you can:

- * Start SBT with an environment variable, `BOBBY_VIEW_TYPE=Nested & sbt validate`
+ * Start SBT with an environment variable, `BOBBY_VIEW_TYPE=Nested sbt validate`
  * Specify it in your build settings
     ```
     bobbyViewType := Nested